What are Internode ADSL2+ Line Profiles?

 NOTE: If you change your line profile and subsequently cannot connect to the Internet, don't panic - contact our Support Team on 1300 788 233.

-If your home or office is a long distance from your telephone exchange, or if your connection speed is less than 8 Megabits per second, it may be worth trying an ADSL1 line profile:
+If your home or office is a long distance from your telephone exchange, or if your connection speed is less than 8 Megabits per second, it may be worth trying an ADSL1 line profile (if these are available for your service):

 In some cases, these profiles may outperform ADSL2+ profiles - improving speed or reliability (or both!).
 Because ADSL1 profiles always use full power (ADSL2+ profiles are designed instead to reduce cross-talk), you may squeeze better performance out of weaker or longer telephone lines.